 I have friends and colleagues who train and/or partner with service animals, including ESA — Emotional Support Animals.
-I’ve also been aware for some time that unscrupulous folks fake credentials to take advantage of what they consider to be furry perks, like taking their dog with them into businesses and restaurants, or (a biggie!) getting pets into no-pets-allowed housing or on planes for free.
+I’ve also been aware for some time that unscrupulous folks fake service dog credentials to take advantage of what they consider to be furry perks, like taking their dog with them into businesses and restaurants, or (a biggie!) getting pets into no-pets-allowed housing or on planes for free.
 Recently, a Facebook post discussion again raised the issue, and so I’m re-posting this blog.
 The details remain the same.

-Scammers offer fake credentials supposedly out of the goodness of their heart–but of course, for a fee.
+Scammers offer fake service dog credentials supposedly out of the goodness of their heart–but of course, for a fee.
 Both the fake-paper-pushers and the service-animal-fakers argue, “Who does it hurt?
 It’s a victimless crime.”

 It hurts the business, the reputation of legitimate handlers and dogs, and even the animal and his owner-faker.
 Read about just a few of the issues here.
 The only entities that make out like a bandit are organizations supplying fake paper and lining their pockets.

 Actually, I researched this a bit for background in one of my thrillers, since the main character September Day has a service dog Shadow, who helps mitigate issues with her post traumatic stress disorder (PTSD).
 For instance, Shadow alerts in advance of panic attacks, and helps anchor September to the present during flashbacks, among other things.
 PTSD, debilitating migraines, seizures, diabetes, IBD and other health concerns can be helped enormously by trained service dogs.
 But these “hidden” issues open the door to abuse in a way that service dogs partnered with visible/physical challenges may not face.